Government Funded Tuition

 Schools will select pupils in need of additional tuition in Maths and English.
 In this case, there is no approved list of tuition providers but schools could use the NTP National Tuition Partners as they have been vetted by the programme organisers.

 Tuition for Ineligible Students

 Students who do not qualify for subsidised tuition are still able to seek additional one-to-one or small group tuition from the NTP Tuition Partners, such as Justin Craig Education.
-Justin Craig provide a variety of tuition formats including one-to-one, Saturday School, Holiday (including half-term) courses and Summer School.
+Justin Craig provide a variety of tuition formats including one-to-one, Holiday (including half-term) courses and Summer School.
 For details on our different courses and tuition, click here.